wp-plugins/wp-retina-2x/readme.txt

 = 0.2.9 =
 * Fix: in a few cases, the retina images were not generated (for no apparent reasons).

+= 0.3.0 =
+* Fix: was not generating the images properly on multisite WordPress installs.
+* Added: warning message if using the server-side method without the pretty permalinks.
+* Added: warning message if using the server-side method on a multisite WordPress install.
+* Changed: the client-method (retina.js) is now used by default.

 == Installation ==